-Pterostilbene (PTE) is broadly found in berries with antioxidant and anti-inflammatory properties.
-To examine the effect of PTE on acute liver injury, mice were administrated with PTE prior to concanavalin A (ConA).
-Exactly, the mice were divided as follows: (i) vehicle control, (ii) ConA alone, (iii) ConA with PTE at 10 mg/kg (PTE low dose, PTL), and (iv) ConA with PTE at 40 mg/kg (PTE high dose, PTH).
-After ConA challenge, mice showed prompt induction of intrahepatic INF-γ and TNF-α, followed by tissue factor (TF) which aggravates fibrin deposition and massive liver necrosis whereas these effects were significantly counteracted upon PTE pretreatment.
+Pterostilbene (PTE) is broadly found in berries and has antioxidant and anti-inflammatory properties.
+To examine the effect of PTE on acute liver injury, mice were administrated PTE prior to concanavalin A (ConA).
+The mice were divided into the following groups: (i) vehicle control, (ii) ConA alone, (iii) ConA with PTE at 10 mg kg−1 (PTE low dose, PTL), and (iv) ConA with PTE at 40 mg kg−1 (PTE high dose, PTH).
+After the ConA challenge, the mice showed prompt induction of intrahepatic IFN-γ and TNF-α, followed by tissue factor (TF), which aggravated the fibrin deposition and massive liver necrosis.
+However, these effects were significantly counteracted by the PTE pretreatment.
 Furthermore, PTE reversed the phosphorylation of ConA-induced intrahepatic inflammatory kinases including JNK, ERK1/2, p38 and p65.
-Interestingly, PTE didn’t directly act on hepatocytes but inhibit intrahepatic macrophages accumulation and TF generation through inhibiting inflammatory p38 MAPK activation.
-These results suggest a promising avenue for exploring pterostilbene in improving acute liver injury.
+Interestingly, PTE did not directly act on the hepatocytes, but inhibited intrahepatic macrophage accumulation and TF generation by inhibiting the activation of inflammatory p38 MAPK.
+These results suggest a promising avenue for the exploration of pterostilbene in improving acute liver injury.